NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 Step 2: Download the data
 #########################

-In this example, you use the `OpenAssistant dataset <https://huggingface.co/datasets/OpenAssistant/oasst1>`__.
+In this example, we will use the `OpenAssistant dataset <https://huggingface.co/datasets/OpenAssistant/oasst1>`__.
 Download and convert the dataset into the chat format by using the following script:

 .. code-block:: bash